rubys/bootstrap/bylaws.md

 ### Section 11.1 - Grants

-The making of grants and contributions, and otherwise rendering financial assistance for the Purposes of the JS Foundation, may be authorized by the Board.
-The Board may authorize any Officer or Officers, agent or agents, in the name of and on behalf of the JS Foundation to make any such grants, contributions or assistance.
+The making of grants and contributions, and otherwise rendering financial assistance for the Purposes of the $FOUNDATION, may be authorized by the Board.
+The Board may authorize any Officer or Officers, agent or agents, in the name of and on behalf of the $FOUNDATION to make any such grants, contributions or assistance.

 ### Section 11.2 - Execution of Contracts

-The Board may authorize any Officer, employee or agent of the JS Foundation, in the name and on behalf of the JS Foundation, to enter into any contract or execute and satisfy any instrument, and any such authority may be general or confined to specific instances, or otherwise limited.
-In the absence of any action by the Board to the contrary, the President shall be authorized to execute such contracts and instruments on behalf of the JS Foundation, but must inform the Board of any such actions.
+The Board may authorize any Officer, employee or agent of the $FOUNDATION, in the name and on behalf of the $FOUNDATION, to enter into any contract or execute and satisfy any instrument, and any such authority may be general or confined to specific instances, or otherwise limited.
+In the absence of any action by the Board to the contrary, the President shall be authorized to execute such contracts and instruments on behalf of the $FOUNDATION, but must inform the Board of any such actions.

 ### Section 11.3 - Checks, Drafts, Etc.

-All checks, drafts and other orders for the payment of money out of the funds of the JS Foundation, and all notes or other evidences of indebtedness of the JS Foundation, shall be signed on behalf of the JS Foundation in such manner as shall from time to time be determined by resolution of the Board.
+All checks, drafts and other orders for the payment of money out of the funds of the $FOUNDATION, and all notes or other evidences of indebtedness of the $FOUNDATION, shall be signed on behalf of the $FOUNDATION in such manner as shall from time to time be determined by resolution of the Board.

 ### Section 11.4 - Deposits

-The funds of the JS Foundation not otherwise employed shall be deposited from time to time to the order of the JS Foundation in such banks, trust companies, or other depositories, or shall be otherwise invested, as the Board may select or direct, or as may be selected or directed by an Officer, employee or agent of the JS Foundation to whom such power may from time to time be specifically delegated by the Board.
+The funds of the $FOUNDATION not otherwise employed shall be deposited from time to time to the order of the $FOUNDATION in such banks, trust companies, or other depositories, or shall be otherwise invested, as the Board may select or direct, or as may be selected or directed by an Officer, employee or agent of the $FOUNDATION to whom such power may from time to time be specifically delegated by the Board.